 With every family home there's always a certain amount of upkeep to be expected and the same is true of Plas Newydd, just on a slightly larger scale.

-Over the coming years Plas Newydd will be undergoing a large scale refit (reservicing) that will see the replacement of the majority of its mechanical services including heating, electrical, security and fire detection systems - some of which remain untouched since the 1930s.
+Over the coming years Plas Newydd will be undergoing a large scale refit (reservicing) that will see the replacement of the majority of its mechanical services including heating, electrical, and other essential systems - many of which were first installed during the 1930s.